 Just one more thing…

-Jon Ronson’s 2004 bestselling book The Men Who Stare at Goats documents the US Army’s attempts to harness the paranormal.
-It sounds ludicrous, but at one point was quite the rage.
-Well, almost twenty years earlier, Columbo touched on this exact same topic.
+Jon Ronson’s 2004 bestselling book The Men Who Stare at Goats documents the US Army’s copious attempts to harness the paranormal.
+Well, Columbo got there 20 years earlier.

 This episode covers more than murder.
-It touches on how the military wants to use the paranormal, and how mentalists and magicians dupe people into believing “almost anything”.
+It touches on the military’s paranormal research, and how mentalists and magicians dupe people into believing “almost anything”.

-That’s a lot of ground to cover, and explains why this episode is one of the longer ones (around 1h 40) and a bit woolier as a result.
+That’s a lot of ground to cover, and explains why this episode feels a bit woolier as a result.

 Instead, recreating – and then revealing – Blake’s psychic party trick is a chance for Columbo to show-off his acting skills.
-This ties in my theory that we never see the real Columbo on-screen: he’s always acting.
+But arguably we never see the real Columbo on screen: he’s always acting.

 Also of note